How the Three Automated 'Abandon Emails' Can Earn 6% Of Your Store Revenue And Are essential for your email marketing strategy

 at regular intervals

-Yes, flow emails are a one-activity and a gift that keeps on giving.
+Setting up email flows is a once-off activity.
+But it’s also a gift that keeps on giving.
 Once set up, they fire automatically while you sit back and enjoy the revenue pouring in.
-But like every marketing strategy, flow emails too need a lick and a polish every once in a while.
-Observe and analyse your flow performance every once in a while – say every 3 months- and if you find that the emails are not performing as per the benchmarks we just mentioned above or as much as you’d like them to, it’s time for an update.
-Tweak the subject lines, the copy, the design, and maybe even the offer and run AB tests to see if the results improve.
+But like every marketing strategy, flow emails need maintenance.
+Observe and analyse your flow performance every once in a while – say every 3 months.
+And if you find that the emails are not performing as per the benchmarks we just mentioned above, it’s time for an update.
+Tweak the subject lines, the copy, the design, and maybe even the offer.
+Then, run AB tests to see if the results improve.

 On a side note, you may even need to do some List Expansion measures at regular intervals to grow your email list.